 - You don’t have a bad breath problem.

 - Your teeth are clean and free of debris.

 - You have pink gums that do not hurt or bleed when you floss or brush.

-If you suffer from oral health issues and don’t look after them, then you may lose your tooth and hence self-confidence.
+If you suffer from oral health issues and don’t look after them, you may lose your tooth and self-confidence.
 You have to face speech problems and many other difficulties in personal as well as professional life.
 Moreover, you can stand confident in society only if you know your mouth doesn’t stink.
 So, it is highly advised to take care of your oral health.
-The following are a few of the tips that can help you maintain good oral hygiene.
+The following are a few tips that can help you maintain good oral hygiene.

 - Use toothpaste containing fluoride – Fluoridated toothpaste is important as fluoride hardens the tooth enamel.
 It thus reduces the risk of tooth decay.
 Moreover, brushing and flossing can only prevent cavities if you use fluoride.

 - Floss your teeth once a day – Flossing helps you clean the area between the teeth that is hard for the brush to reach.
 It completely removes debris and food particles from your teeth corners and prevents bad breath.

 It is suggested to avoid moving the floss up and down between the teeth as it will cause pain, and you will not be able to remove trapped food effectively.